 TGaz Editor: please delete the last paragraph of section 11.22.6.4.6a Time of Arrival Estimation Using Phase Shift Feedback on page 119 of 11az D1.0

+Note: It is recommended that a device discards ranging measurments when it detects that its raning peer’s clock dift considering its local clock, exceeds the allowed tolerance from the values specified in section 20.3.3.2.1.

 TGaz Editor: please insert the following paragraph after the last paragraph of section 11.22.6.4.9 Secure EDMG Measurement Exchange Protocol on page 124 of 11az D1.0

+Note: It is recommended that an ISTA or RSTA discards ranging measurements when it detects that the transmit center frequency offset between the ISTA and the RSTA exceeds the allowed tolerance from the values specified in 20.3.3.2.1.